 During the winter of my junior year, she included me in her group of largely male friends.
 Boys who smoked marijuana, drank booze, and smoked cigarettes.
-I watched as my new friends went into drug dealers’ homes as I sat in the car alone in the dark in the car.
+I watched as my new friends went into drug dealers’ homes as I sat in the car alone in the dark.

 I was standing next to my friend while she walked out of our little village grocery store carrying a stolen bottle of wine, and I said nothing.

-I used to travel in the backseats of cars driven by people who drivers were drunk or stoned.
+I used to travel in the backseats of cars driven by people whose drivers were drunk or stoned.

 In the back of that same Cutlass Supreme, I had my first real kiss.

-I was a completely different person than I had been only a few weeks earlier, almost astounded by the transformation.
+I was a completely different person than I had been only a few weeks earlier, almost astounded by my own transformation.

 Previously, I had been dressing up for a play in which I fought to fit in for many years of my life, and now I felt like I could finally fit in with this crowd, who didn’t judge me for anything other than how fast I could chug a beer.

-Mrs. Pierce had a front-row seat to the craziness that was my junior year of high school, and while she watched the transformation, she never said anything other than to help me get the words out onto the paper in front of me.
-The problems I was having with my family and old friends were all reflected on the paper in front of me.
+Mrs. Pierce had a front-row seat to the madness that was my junior year of high school, and while she watched the transformation, she never said anything other than to help me get the words out onto the paper in front of me.
+The problems I was having with my family and old friends were all reflected on the assignments handed to me.

 It was in her class that I understood writing could be a form of escape for me.
 An escape without having to consume a case of wine coolers, smoke a joint, or dress in all black to prove my edginess.
 I was still trying to figure out who I was and who I wanted to be.
 Writing could be a solution for me to stop dressing the part.

 In Mrs. Pierce’s class, I was much more than the dumb girl with smart friends.
-In Mrs. Pierce’s class, I was much more than the quiet chick who secretly spit out the beer she had “drank” back into the bottle because she was terrified of getting drunk but also terrified of being discovered.
+In Mrs. Pierce’s class, I was much more than the quiet chick who secretly spit out the beer she had drank back into the bottle because she was terrified of getting drunk, but also terrified of being sober.

-Mrs. Pierce’s class was the first time I felt like the student I so wanted to be because how she taught me and how she responded to even my most mundane stories.
-She didn’t evaluate my grammar, or sentence structure, she just let me write.
+Mrs. Pierce’s class was the first time I felt like the student I so wanted to be because of how she taught me and how she responded to even my most mundane stories.
+She didn’t evaluate my grammar or sentence structure, she just let me write.

-It turns out that writers only need to be good at telling their stories.
+It turns out that writers only need to be encouraged to tell their stories.

-Mrs. Pierce is the only thing good about my junior year in high school.
+Mrs. Pierce was the only thing good I choose to remember about my junior year in high school.
 To be honest, she is really the only teacher I can remember vividly from my entire high school experience.